UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 4. [ Future Work For Query ](#future)

 <a name="intro"></a>
-# Introduction)
+# Introduction

 The Grafana dashboard created to visualize energy consumption by end-use category for the Pharmacy building uses a simple pie-chart as the visualization.
 The focus of this document is on the setup of the data source in Grafana and the query used to retrieve the data for the pie-chart.

 ### Location of Dashboard

-The dashboard has been saved as **MDS2020_CAPSTONE** in UDL's grafana account: https://udl.grafana.net/d/4GlqacWGz/
+The dashboard has been saved as **MDS2020_CAPSTONE** in UDL's Grafana account: https://udl.grafana.net/d/4GlqacWGz/

 A copy of the dashboard in .json format has been saved on this git repo under [visualization/grafana_MDS2020-CAPSTONE.json](grafana_MDS2020-CAPSTONE.json)